thunderbird/webext-docs/identities.rst

 .. api-section-annotation-hack::

-Returns details of the requested identity, or null if it doesn't exist.
+Returns details of the requested identity, or :value:`null` if it doesn't exist.

 .. api-header::
    :label: Parameters